Q: Television shows are using hidden cameras more and more for their investigations. Are they allowed to use hidden cameras whenever they want?

 Q: A number of television shows now use video footage of actual police chases, fire department rescues and EMS crews trying to save people's lives.
 Do the people shown have to give their permission before their pictures can be used on television?

-A: Again, the answer depends upon whether the video shows people in public or private places.
+A: Again, the answer depends upon whether the video shows people in public or private settings.
 A criminal who is being chased and eventually arrested by the police on public streets cannot complain when that video is used on TV.
 A camera crew had better get permission, however, before televising pictures of EMS technicians giving CPR to someone in their own living room.

 Q: I saw my picture on television the other day as part of the crowd at a political rally.
 Didn't the TV station have to get my permission before they used my picture?